 - 51. Louisiana.
-It ranks worst in past-due loans, with nearly 10 percent of homeowners behind on their mortgage payments.
+It ranks worst in past-due loans, with 6.8 percent of homeowners behind on their mortgage payments.
 Louisiana also fares poorly on price appreciation, job growth and tax burden.

-To calculate the Housing Heat Index for the third quarter of 2021, Bankrate analyzed six data points:
+To calculate the Housing Heat Index for the first quarter of 2022, Bankrate analyzed six data points:

-- annual home price appreciation for the third quarter as reported by the Federal Housing Finance Agency’s Home Price Index;
+- Annual home price appreciation for the first quarter as reported by the Federal Housing Finance Agency’s Home Price Index;

-- share of mortgages past due for the third quarter as reported by the Mortgage Bankers Association;
+- Share of mortgages past due for the first quarter as reported by the Mortgage Bankers Association;

 - The cost of living index for 2021 from the Center for Regional Economic Competitiveness;